TaylorDarneille/SEI713/python/python-catcollector/05-many-to-many.md

 1. Test `http://localhost:8000/cattoys/create` for creating new cat toys.
 Add a couple.
 2. Test `http://localhost:8000/cattoys` for showing the toys you've added.
-3. Click into one of the toys to test the `details` page.
+3. Click into one of the toys to test the `show` page.
 4. Test the update link on one of the toys.
 5. Test the delete link for one of the toys.